-The Person-Round-Plan (PRPL) file for 2019 is a complex file of privately insured persons and their private health insurance plans and links to any jobs providing insurance.
+The Person-Round-Plan (PRPL) file for 2020 is a complex file of privately insured persons and their private health insurance plans and links to any jobs providing insurance.
 The PRPL file is designed to facilitate research on the sometimes complex and dynamic relationships between consumers and their private insurance.
-It is not a person-level file, and linking the PRPL file to a person-level file (such as HC-205, the Point-in-Time Public Use File, and HC-216, the Full-Year Consolidated File) requires users to make analytic decisions based on understanding the complexity of the PRPL file.
+It is not a person-level file, and linking the PRPL file to a person-level file (such as the 2020 Full-Year Consolidated File (HC-224)) requires users to make analytic decisions based on understanding the complexity of the PRPL file.